lajohnston/smslib/README.md

 Handles the VDP registers and settings.

-Initialise the VDP registers with sensible initial defaults:
+Initialise the VDP registers with sensible initial defaults.
+This will be done for you if you use `smslib.init`:

 ```
 vdpreg.init